shalivan/shalivan.github.io/_posts/RT/41-01-01-Niagara.md

 |LOCAL.|||| Truly local for function !
 Output ||Y|| pay for calculate but not for adding it to emiter (parameter writes)

-name space modifiers:
+Name space modifiers:
   - module - insert module name as namespace so if u have x modules u have x different params
   - initial -  initial value of attribute (from eg in particle spawn)